-This article was published in June 2022 and cites the most recent global waste statistics and Australian waste statistics.
+This article was updated in May 2024 and cites the most recent global waste statistics and Australian waste statistics.

 How Much Waste Is Produced Globally?